 The city’s downtown area is an active vital neighborhood of cultural events and city living.
 The center of the city is home to the Stevens Center for the Performing Arts and the Sawtooth School for Visual Arts.
 During the summer months, music festivals and gallery exhibitions welcome the public to hours of enjoyment.
 Condominiums, apartments, restaurants, art galleries, sidewalk shopping, and live music bring residents to the downtown year round; while the sidewalk cafes and coffeehouses with their free wireless connections attract the young and the young at heart.

 The WFU Graduate School of Arts and Sciences consists of four campus locations.
 The Reynolda Campus is located on Reynolda Road in the northwest section of Winston-Salem and houses programs of study in the arts and sciences.
 The Historic Brookstown space also houses programs of study in the arts and sciences but is located in downtown Winston-Salem.

-The third location is our Bowman Gray Campus which is located in downtown Winston-Salem at the Innovation Quarter, and it houses our biomedical sciences graduate programs.
-Finally, the School of Medicine is home to the Wake Forest Baptist Medical Center (WFBMC).
-The WFBMC is located on Medical Center Blvd, 1 mile from downtown Winston-Salem.
+The third location is our School of Medicine Campus which houses our biomedical sciences graduate programs.
+The School of Medicine campus spans locations in downtown Winston-Salem in Innovation Quarter, and at the Wake Forest Baptist Medical Center (WFBMC).